malcolmk181/python-script-manager/README.md

 - Create and manage Python scripts with isolated virtual environments
 - Generate AI prompts for script creation
-- Run scripts with a single click
+- Run scripts with a single click, including as Administrator (in Windows)
 - Update script content, requirements, and environment variables
 - Archive unused scripts
 - Supports multiple Python versions using pyenv